aptitudetechnology/Aventory/README.md

 DB_SQLSRV_PASSWORD=password
 ```

-Run the seed script to import data from MS SQL server to PostgreSQL server.
+Migrate your custom data by running the seed command and select the data to import as shown below.

 ```
-sail artisan db:seed --class=DataETLSeeder
+sail artisan migrate:data

+Which customer data do you want to migrate?
+[GardenGateNursery]:
+    [0] GardenGateNursery
+ > 0
 ```

 ## Technologies